 Envision Films developed and implemented filmmaking curriculum for the Children’s Defense Funds’s Southern Rural Black Woman’s Initiative.
 This program provided film training for mentors and under-served youth in Georgia, Alabama and Mississippi.

 Our students regularly test and hone their skills for social good.
 Utilizing social media, students create online micro campaigns, develop imagery, messages and leverage the power of production for a specified outcome.
 These online initiatives have recruited thousands of participants while also raising aid and goods for vulnerable individuals/families in CT.

 CENTRAL CONNECTICUT STATE UNIVERSITY - FILM BLOG

 For Sintia Arelus, college was never about late-night hours in an editing lab….but last semester, changing that would transform everything.
 In the Fall of 2016, producers of New England Sports Network, (NESN) contacted CCSU in-search of college students, who might be interested in developing sports-related films for their NEXT PRODUCER competition.
 While normally, this would […]

 The prestigious Yale School of Drama consistently ranks within the top-three theatre schools in the country.
 Graduates include Meryl Streep, Sigourney Weaver, Paul Newman, Angela Basset and many others.
 Conversely, Central Connecticut State University’s Film program is not officially ranked.
-While we accept students with various interests, it is no surprise why three of our CCSU […]
+While we accept students with various interests, it is no surprise why five of our CCSU […]

 For many, acting on Broadway is a fleeting dream.
 However, for CCSU Filmmaker, Emily Santarsiero, the goal has become a lesson in adaptation, empowerment and tenacity.
 Santarsiero began Digital Film Production, (Comm 228) at Central Connecticut State University in 2014.
 Previously, she received her BFA in Theatre from Marymount Manhattan College and was on her […]